The

 If Wicked taught us anything, it’s that monsters are made, not born.
 It's literally a political allegory about public perception, propaganda, and moral panic (AND LESBIAN LOVE).
 (I kid, I kid.)
 It's about a woman who looks different and is scorned for it, not because of who she is, but because someone told us she should be feared.
 Those with power write the narrative.
 Sounds familiar, doesn't it?
 Life imitates art.

-What is it about us as a society that we hoist our celebrities up just to crucify them in the same breath?
-What does it say about us that we build others up just to inevitably burn them as witches?
+What is it about us as a society that we hoist our celebrities up just to crucify them in the end?
+What does it say about us that we build others up just to inevitably burn them as at the stake as wicked witches?

 When society conspires to make our hearts smaller, we don’t lose them like the Tin Man— we hand them over, piece by piece, to the crowd.